ScryEngineering/CPS_gatsby/content/tutorial-pages/python-excepthook-logging.md

     print("Unhandled exception:", sys.exc_info()[0])
     raise
 ```
+(Note that you may not want to have the exception caught, such as a `KeyboardInterrupt` when people are running your code from the REPL.
+We do this in the next step)

 A better approach that doesn't require modifying existing code is to make use of the [sys module](https://docs.python.org/3/library/sys.html) which provides [excepthook](https://docs.python.org/3/library/sys.html#sys.excepthook) to allow you to attach a handler for any unhandled exception.